jvlmdr/jack.valmadre.net/notes/_posts/2018-05-16-variance-two-variables.md

 Suppose that we want to compute $\operatorname{Var}[f(X, Y)]$ where both $X$ and $Y$ are independent random variables.
 Imagine that, for a single sample $X = x$, we have an efficient method to estimate $\operatorname{Var}[f(x, Y)]$.
-For example, if $Y$ is a testing set and $f(X, Y)$ is the mean performance on the testing set, then its variance can be obtained efficiently using the bootstrap estimator.
+For example, if $Y$ is a testing set and $f(x, Y)$ is the mean performance on the testing set, then its variance can be obtained efficiently using the bootstrap estimator.
 Note that we will use lower-case to denote a normal variable and upper-case to denote a random variable.

 Let $M(x)$ and $S(x)$ denote the mean and variance that can be computed efficiently